Direct Graduate PLUS Loan

 How to Apply

-Be sure you have exhausted your full Stafford Loan eligibility before applying.
+Be sure you have exhausted your full Federal Direct Loan eligibility before applying.
 (See Qualification above.)

-Visit studentloans.gov to complete the Federal Direct Graduate PLUS Loan request.
+Visit studentaid.gov to complete the Direct Graduate PLUS Loan request.

 Sign in, then click on Request a Direct PLUS Loan.
 Once you have completed the process, the Department of Education will notify us electronically.